 This fan event began in 2002 as a unique way of spreading the words of Russell Hoban.
 Every 4th February (Russell's birthday), readers around the world write their favourite quotations from his books on sheets of yellow A4 paper (the sort he used) and leave them in public places, and/or share them via this site or on social media with the hashtag #sa4qe Read more.

-The most recent posts to this site are displayed below in descending order.
-See also a selection of quotes retrieved from Twitter from people taking part in the activity.
+Posts to this site starting from the 2016 contributions are displayed below in descending order.
+As new posts come in from 4th February 2017 these will also start to appear here.
+See also a selection of quotes retrieved from Twitter in 2016 from people taking part in the activity.